 Rajabai Clock Tower, Clock tower at University of Mumbai Fort campus, India

-English architect George Gilbert Scott designed this structure in 1869, completing construction in 1878 with funding from businessman Premchand Roychand.
+English architect George Gilbert Scott designed this structure in 1869, completed in 1878 with funding from businessman Premchand Roychand, who named it after his mother Rajabai and intended it as an academic landmark for the university.

-The tower displays carved figures representing different communities of western India and contains some of Mumbai's finest stained glass windows.
+The structure features carved figures representing various communities of western India and houses some of Mumbai's finest stained glass windows, blending nineteenth-century British and Indian craftsmanship in its decorative program.

-Visitors can view the exterior of the tower from Bhaurao Patil Marg in the Fort district, near the Taj Mahal Palace.
+Visitors can view the exterior from Bhaurao Patil Marg in the Fort district, near the Taj Mahal Palace Hotel, though interior access is typically restricted to university staff and students during academic terms.

 Location: Mumbai City district